awsdocs/amazon-sns-developer-guide/doc_source/sns-ttl.md

 Amazon Simple Notification Service \(Amazon SNS\) provides support for setting a *Time To Live \(TTL\)* message attribute for mobile push notifications messages\.
 This is in addition to the existing capability of setting TTL within the Amazon SNS message body for the mobile push notification services that support this, such as Amazon Device Messaging \(ADM\) and Firebase Cloud Messaging \(FCM\)\.

 The TTL message attribute is used to specify expiration metadata about a message\.
-This allows you to specify the amount of time that the push notification service, such as Apple Push Notification Service \(APNS\) or FCM, has to deliver the message to the endpoint\.
+This allows you to specify the amount of time that the push notification service, such as Apple Push Notification Service \(APNs\) or FCM, has to deliver the message to the endpoint\.
 If for some reason \(such as the mobile device has been turned off\) the message is not deliverable within the specified TTL, then the message will be dropped and no further attempts to deliver it will be made\.
 To specify TTL within message attributes, you can use the AWS Management Console, AWS software development kits \(SDKs\), or query API\.

 **Topics**
 + [TTL Message Attributes for Push Notification Services](#sns-ttl-msg-attrib)